trueos/trueos-docs/trueos-handbook/postinstall.rst

 Once you have made your selections, input the password associated with the selected user and press enter or click the blue arrow icon to login.

-.. index:: welcome

-The first time you log in, the PC-BSD® "Getting Started" screen will load as seen in
-:numref:`Figure %s: PC-BSD® Getting Started Screen <welcome1a>`.

 .. index:: troubleshooting
 .. _Installation Troubleshooting: